The Count of Monte Cristo (2002 film): Plot

 Wading ashore, Edmond encounters a band of pirates preparing to execute one of their own, Jacopo.
 Their leader, Luigi Vampa, decides justice and entertainment would be better served by pitting Edmond against Jacopo in a knife fight.
 Edmond wins but spares Jacopo, who swears himself to Edmond for life.
 They both work with the pirates until they arrive in Marseille.
 Edmond learns from Morrell, who does not recognize him, that his father committed suicide out of grief, and that Fernand and Mercédès have wed.
 With Faria's map, he and Jacopo locate the treasure on the island of Montecristo.
 With his newfound wealth and comprehensive education, Edmond establishes himself in Parisian society as "The Count of Monte Cristo" with Jacopo as his manservant and swears vengeance on those who conspired against him.

 Edmond ingratiates himself to the Mondegos by staging the kidnap and rescue of their son, Albert.
-He lures Fernand, Villefort, and Danglars into a trap by letting slip the notion that he has located the treasure and is shipping it through Marseille.
+He lures Fernand, Villefort, and Danglars into a trap by letting slip the notion that he has located the Spada family's lost treasure and is shipping it through Marseille.
 His plans result in Danglars being caught red-handed in the act of theft and Villefort being tricked into revealing his role in Clarion's death; both are arrested.
 Fernand is brought to financial ruin as Edmond has his gambling debts called in.
 Even though his appearance has changed dramatically, Edmond is recognized by Mercédès.
 Eventually, she softens him, and they rekindle their relationship.
-As Fernand prepares to flee the country, Mercédès reveals that the only reason she married him was that she was pregnant with Albert, who is actually Edmond's son.
+As Fernand prepares to flee the country, Mercédès reveals that the only reason she married him was that she was already pregnant with Albert, who is actually Edmond's son.

 Edmond ambushes Fernand in the ruins of his family's country estate, having led him to believe that the treasure would be waiting for him.
 Albert intervenes when Edmond attempts to kill Fernand, but Mercédès tells him of his true parentage.
 Fernand attempts to flee but changes his mind upon realizing that he has nowhere to go and challenges Edmond to a fight to the death; Edmond prevails.
 Edmond purchases Château d'If, intending to raze it, but instead leaves it standing as he swears to Faria to use his fortune for good and departs with his new family.